ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 Our sector-based and bottom-up analysis involves a focus on issuers’ carbon emissions intensity using production-based metrics, such as emissions per barrel equivalent for oil and gas companies.
 A lifecycle methodology enables some comparison within the sector and over time, as well as in relation to climate scenarios and our forward-looking view.
 For instance, PIMCO’s fundamental analysis of credits in the energy sector closely examines companies’ exposure to different types of energy sources, environmental and regulatory risks to their business activities, the relative cost positions of companies and their commitments, and steps taken to diversify into lower-carbon sources of energy.
 Ultimately, we look to map the extent to which long-term climate risks are reflected in our credit views and bond prices, and, if they are not, what this could mean for issuers’ credit quality considering bond characteristics (e.g., duration) over time.
 For portfolio construction, we evaluate credits based on attractive valuations and strong climate scores.

-Please refer to the response to question 7 above.
+Please refer to the response to Question 8 above.

-We can measure the carbon footprint of corporate and sovereign issuers in most portfolios across the firm.
-For portfolios that do not currently include sustainability objectives like the PIMCO Canada Canadian CorePLUS Bond Trust, while we can measure the carbon footprint of the portfolio, please note we do not manage the portfolio according to specific climate- and/or carbon-related targets.
+No. For portfolios that do not follow sustainability strategies and guidelines like the Fund, while we can measure the Fund’s carbon intensity (defined as the weighted average Carbon emissions (Scope 1 carbon emissions + Scope 2 carbon emissions in tCO2e)/Revenues in USDm), please note we do not manage the portfolio according to specific climate- and/or carbon-related targets.

-Yes.
-PIMCO is in the process of auditing its firmwide carbon footprint, looking at critical areas including energy, electricity, and overall resource management.
-PIMCO’s Carbon Footprint is offset through the Allianz Group.
+PIMCO is in the process of auditing its firm-wide carbon footprint, looking at critical areas including energy, electricity, and overall resource management.

 Not applicable.